 Meals prepared by the onboard chef consist of an international mix of local flair.
 There is in-room morning coffee service, breakfast cooked to order, buffet lunch and an elegant meal at dinner with tableside service plus several snacks throughout the day.
 Non-alcoholic beverages, local beer (limited selection) and one glass of wine with dinner are complimentary while onboard.
 Non-alcoholic beverages include fruit juices, soft drinks, plenty of iced water, tea and coffee.
 Fresh milk may not be available, although UHT long life milk is provided onboard.

 Onboard, there are 9 staterooms for 18 passengers.
 All of the staterooms are larger than traditional staterooms (at 180sqft each, more than 60% larger than an average liveaboard cabin) and each cabin has private en suite facilities and air-conditioning.
 The 470 sqft Master cabin at the stern of the main deck features a king size bed, separate sitting area with a sofa, and table with chairs that remind guests of the captain quarters from the schooner design that inspired her.

-Dewi Nusantara visits several regions within Indonesia, amongst those are Raja Ampat, Komodo, Forgotten Islands and Banda Sea.
+Dewi Nusantara visits several regions within Indonesia, amongst those are Raja Ampat, the Forgotten Islands and Banda Sea.

 What to expect

 Almost all diving on Dewi Nusantara is done from the two tenders.
 The twin tenders are specially designed to take local conditions into consideration – each 25ft/8m long and powered by a 200 HP 4 stroke engines.
 They have electric starters and are driven from the front leaving most of the interior free for divers to suit up comfortably and set up their cameras.
 Each craft has its own oxygen unit, VHF radio, shot & stern lines, and electric bilge pumps etc.